 Hunters should be sure to reference the Nevada Hunting Seasons and Regulations for more hunting regulations.

 By law, the draw is conducted through a computerized random draw program administered by a private entity.
 Kalkomey Enterprises, LLC administers Nevada's hunt application program.

 The Nevada Wildlife Commission establishes hunting season dates for all big game species each year in late January.
 Quotas are set at by the Nevada Wildlife Commission at its May meeting.

 Anyone born after January 1, 1960 is required to provide proof of Hunter Education, in order to purchase a Nevada hunting license.
 Proof of Hunter Education is an official Hunter Education card or certificate, from any state or province, with the Hunter Education number and state or provincial logo or seal, OR a previous year’s hunting license with the Hunter Education number or mark.
 First time nonresident applicants born after 01/01/1960 will need to submit a paper application in the mail with proof of hunter education or preregister their hunter education certificate up to seven days prior to the deadline.

 Application regulations are available at NDOW regional offices, license agents and on the NDOW web site.

 Hunters must complete the applications(s) online by the close of the application period deadline.
-The deadline is generally around mid-April for the main big game draw.
-Guided applications (submitted by guides) are generally due in mid-March.
+The application deadline is around mid-April for the main big game draw.
+Guided applications (submitted by guides) are due in mid-March.
 Current year's deadlines will be posted on our Applications Deadlines page.

 Party applications are only accepted for mule deer, cow elk, and antelope (shorter than ears) hunts.

-For online applications, both residents and nonresidents need to submit the the non-refundable application fee, predator management, online convenience fee and the license fee (if purchasing a license).
+For online applications, both residents and nonresidents need to submit the non-refundable application fee, predator management, processing fee and the license fee if purchasing a license.